InsuranceTechnologySolutions/frontend-coding-task-blazor/README.md

 - How do you do state management?
 - Apply CSS/Bootstraping to make the SPA look a bit nicer than the wireframes.
 - Documentation - either in code or in a separate readme is highly appreciated.
+- We do not like AI/Agent generated readme files.
+They tend to be bloated, we would much rather read documentation where the content is created by you 🫵 (do not stress with spelling mistakes too much, they just make the content look genuine).

 Good luck! 🙂  If you have any questions, do not hesitate to contact us.